 There are two types of injuries that are caused by car accidents: impact injuries and penetrating injuries.

-Impact injuries are caused when an individual’s body hits a certain part of the interior of the car.
+Impact injuries occur when an individual’s body hits a certain part of the interior of the car.
 An example could be when someone’s head clashes with the side window or when a knee slams on the dashboard.

 Penetrating injuries normally cause a range of injuries, from cuts and scrapes all the way up to more serious internal injuries.
 These injuries can be caused by shattering glass, along with loose objects flying out of the car after the collision.
 Additional injuries resulting from vehicle collisions may include: